jpeacock29/zotero-cite-links/README.md

 - **Command palette** → "Zotero Cite Links: Open citation at cursor in Zotero" — opens the citekey nearest the cursor without clicking.
 Useful in source mode or when you'd rather use a hotkey.
 - **Command palette** → "Zotero Cite Links: Refresh Zotero library list" — re-queries Better BibTeX for the list of libraries to search (groups and your personal library).
 Run after adding a new Zotero group.

-## How locator resolution works

-When the citation includes a locator, the plugin asks Better BibTeX for the item's attachments and reads each PDF annotation's `annotationPageLabel`.
-If the locator matches a labeled page (e.g. roman-numeral preface page `iv`), it opens at that PDF page index.
-Otherwise it passes the locator straight through.
-This matches the behavior of the companion VSCode extension this plugin is ported from.

 ## Settings

 - **Zotero port** — Better BibTeX JSON-RPC port.
 Default `23119`.